Web4application/zetachat/README.md

 ## ZetaChat

 ZetaChat is a comprehensive web application designed to facilitate seamless communication and collaboration.
-Leveraging a robust mix of front-end and back-end technologies, ZetaChat aims to provide a reliable and user-friendly chat platform.
+Leveraging a robust mix of front-end and back-end technologies, ZetaChat aims to provide...

 ## Technologies Used